sjasct/PowerToysRun.ProjectWalker/README.md

 4. Relaunch PowerToys

 ### Configuration
 On first launch, a config file will be created at `%APPDATA%/ProjectWalker/config.json` with some default options.
+You can reload and open the config file in Notepad / VS Code by starting your search with `-c`.

 The `basePath` will need to be set to the folder path where your repos live.
 *e.g. if a sample repo path is `C:\dev\project-name\repo-name`, then `basePath` should equal `C:\dev`*